bananaJuice2018/WDD330/week04/note-04.md

 ```

 ### Form Validation
 Form validation is the process of checking whether a user has entered the information into a form correctly.
-We start by finding the first letter of the value entered in the name field using the index notation (remember that an index of 0 represents the first letter in a string).
-It then checks to see if the first letter is equal to the string literal 'X', and alerts the user if this is the case.
+We start by finding the first letter of the value entered in the name field using the index notation (remember that an index of `0` represents the first letter in a string).
+It then checks to see if the first letter is equal to the string literal `'X'`, and alerts the user if this is the case.
 It also uses the `preventDefault()` method to stop the form from being submitted.
 Otherwise it returns true, which means the form is submitted as normal.

 ```JavaScript
 form.addEventListener('submit',validate,false);